sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 ### 2.4 Limits of Responsibility

 ### 2.5 Online Privacy and Data Policies
+The Outlands does not currently have a general data policy.
+As such, data controlled by a web minister may be retained indefinitely.

 ### 2.6 Release Forms for Personal Information, Photographs, and Other Creative Works